Ibraheem-Awad/PACMAN/README.md

 # Technichalities and data structure
 There are 23 Classes:
-Controller, Buffers, Macros, Menu, Sound, Textures and Board, all of these classes don't inherite anything.
+Controller, Buffers, Macros, Menu, Sound, Textures and Board, all of these classes don't inherite anything.<br />
-GameObject: which is a class that has MovableObject and UnmovableObject inheriting from it from UnmovableObject we inherite to the classes of Food, Gate, Key, Wall and Gift LifeGift, FreezeGift, SuperGift and TimeGift all inherite from the class Gift.
+GameObject: which is a class that has MovableObject and UnmovableObject inheriting from it from UnmovableObject we inherite to the classes of Food, Gate, Key, Wall and Gift LifeGift, FreezeGift, SuperGift and TimeGift all inherite from the class Gift.<br />
 Player class inherites from MovableObject
 Pacman and SuperPacman are both classes that inherite from Player Class.

 # Input File
 The input format of the file includes the number of rows and columns of the map and which object will be included in each cell